NicolasRochat/NicolasRochat.github.io/index.md

   </tr>
 </table>

 The urban breweries induce more one-sided opinions, which means that they more often provide very good or very poor results.
-This tendency is less noticed with rural breweries.
+In fact, the huge majority of outliers, more than 90% of them, are "black sheeps" ones as they are below the minimum line of the boxplot.
+Hence, breweries not in the average cluster tend to perform bad more often than god.
+This tendency is also noticed with rural breweries, but the ratio of them beeing outliers is smaller, therefore rural breweries are less often "very bad".
+That's +1 for rural beer factories.

 ### carte de densité brasseries